by Gary Fearon, Creative Director, Southern Writers Magazine

 Cowboys & Aliens

 Regardless of whether those titles draw you in, they don’t beat around the bush; they tell you something.
-Another example, Midnight in Paris, suggests a mood that is probably very much like the movie itself.
-And vague though they may be, even The Debt and Crazy, Stupid, Love at least suggests a theme.
+Another example, Midnight in Paris, suggests a mood that is very much like the movie itself.
+And vague though they may be, even The Debt and Crazy, Stupid, Love at least suggest a theme.
 Now, I haven’t seen any of the above and am not endorsing any (although another intriguing title is Seven Days in Utopia; I have seen that and recommend it enthusiastically).

 The same personal scale by which we rate movie posters is in play when we’re browsing the bookshelves.
 That all-important title, coupled with appropriate cover art, is going to determine whether we pick it up to see more.
 A look at this week’s New York Times fiction bestsellers reveals these evocative titles: